JetBrains/intellij-sdk-docs/topics/reference_guide/project_model/project.md

   }
 });
 ```

+If targeting 2019.3 or later, [declarative registration](plugin_listeners.md) is available as well.

 The event only notifies that something has changed; if more details are needed about what changes have occurred, keep a copy of the state of the project structure model which is relevant, and to compare it with the state after the change.